Your gift allows The New Jewish Home to ensure that close to 10,000 New Yorkers can lead meaningful lives in the communities they love.

 The facility must conduct contact tracing, to attempt to identify others who did not wear appropriate PPE were in close contact with the patient.

-The facility will quarantine the exposed patient for 14 days and monitor for fever and respiratory symptoms.
+The facility will quarantine the exposed patient for a period as recommended by CDC and monitor for fever and respiratory symptoms.